-- (i) A fall of \$10.4bn due to changes in exchange rates over the period, which affects the conversion of non-US Dollar mandate sizes into US Dollar AuME.
-This does not have an equivalent impact on the Sterling value of fee income. - (ii) A fall of \$4.1bn due to investment performance in the Group's pooled funds which is compounded on a geared basis into the AuME in those funds. - 1 Absolute Return 43%(iii) A fall of \$3.5bn related to the levels2 Active Hedging 13%of global stock and other markets3 Passive Hedging 41%as many mandate sizes are linked to4 Cash 3%stock and other market levels.
+(i) A fall of \$10.4bn due to changes in exchange rates over the period, which affects the conversion of non-US Dollar mandate sizes into US Dollar AuME.
+NB this does not have an equivalent impact on the Sterling value of fee income.

+- (ii) A fall of \$4.1bn due to investment performance in the Group's pooled funds, which is compounded on a geared basis into the AuME in those funds. - (iii) A fall of \$3.5bn related to the levels of global stock and other markets as many mandate sizes are linked to stock and other market levels.